Do antibodies in the blood of Ebola survivors help symptomatic patients to fight off Ebola Virus Disease (EVD)?

 From the launch of the study all newly admitted patients were offered the option to receive plasma in addition to standard care.
 The latter consists mainly in rehydration and pain alleviation, as no therapeutic treatment is so far available for Ebola.
 All patients admitted at the Donka Ebola Treatment Centre decided to participate in the study.
 The treatment was well tolerated and no severe side-effects were observed.

 Early July 2015, in light of the slowdown of the outbreak in Conakry, recruitment for the trial was closed, allowing researchers to analyse the study data.
-Visit the Results page for information about the preliminary study results which were published on 7 January 2016..
+Visit the Results page for information about the study results.